-Under federal law, veterans may receive preferential services for job placement, as well as other programs.
-Region 5 Workforce Development
+Under federal law, veterans may receive preferential assistance for job placement services, as well as other programs.
+Veterans Employment Representatives

 If you are recently separated or a veteran